 DNASTAR Lasergene software (2001)

 Primers and probes can be automatically designed with Primer Express® software.
-In addition to the Quick Guides and the complete User Manuals on our website, you can visit the ThermoFisher website to listen to webinars regarding qPCR and our instruments.
+In addition to the Quick Guides and the complete User Manuals on our website, you can visit the ThermoFisher website to listen to webinars regarding qPCR and our instrument.

 The Thermo Savant SPD1010 SpeedVac is a high capacity instrument for efficient processing of large batches of DNA or RNA samples.
 We have rotors for 1.5 ml microtubes and for 96-well plates.
 Typical applications include concentrating DNA extractions and removing low concentrations of non-agressive organic solvents (methanol, ethanol, acetonitrile) from samples.
 Faster drying can be achieved by setting the temperature to 65oC, and the drying chamber’s automatic bleeder valve prevents sample loss when stopping the rotor.

 Qubit 4.0 (fluorometer)

 The Qubit 4.0 can be used to quantify dsDNA, ssDNA, RNA, and proteins.
 This instrument can also be used to assess RNA integrity.
 All Qubit assays require 1-20 ul of sample, resulting in the quantitation ranges shown with each kit.
 Samples are analyzed using Axygen 0.5-ml tubes (PCR-05-C, thin-wall, clear).
 For further information, please see Qubit 4.0 on the Core's Facts & Links webpage.

 Prior to each use of this 'self-service' instrument, clients must ask the Genomics Core staff to prepare the system for operation.
 Staff will also provide instructions for operation of the Bioruptor, guidance on sonication profiles, and empty the system after use.

 To retain the integrity of DNA, Diagenode’s Bioruptor® NGS uses a gentle method of sonication and a chilled water bath to generate indirect sonication waves.
 As a result, the Bioruptor® produces better and more consistent results than are achieved with harsher sonication methods.
 Up to 12 closed tubes can be sonicated in parallel and the continuous rotation of tubes allows even distribution of the energy for efficient sonication.